+No. What Who When Recommended

+Priority

+A Coordinate with Lakewood Chamber of CC, CM, Near-term Medium

+Commerce to inform local employers on PC, PWE, (2022-2025) (unfunded)

+the options for and benefits of CED,

+compressed work weeks, telecommuting, outside

+agencies

-No. What Who When Recommended Priority A Coordinate with Lakewood Chamber of Commerce to inform local employers on the options for and benefits of compressed work weeks, telecommuting, and other schedule adjustments that reduce commute trips.
-CC, CM, PC, PWE, CED, outside agencies Near-term (2022-2025) Medium (unfunded) В Refer to Action Items EC2.1 B AND EC2.3 A - F.
+and other schedule adjustments that reduce commute trips. В Refer to Action Items EC2.1 B AND EC2.3 A - F.